 If you plan on selling a vehicle to someone who wants to test drive it and then drive it away from where it is stored, you will need to remove the PNO status with the California DMV.
 This requires you to register and insure the car to be back on the road legally.

 In other words, selling a car isn’t considered use of the car, but the activities related to selling the car may be considered use.
-The DMV notes specifically that if at any time the vehicle is operated or parked where it may be subject to citation, then full registration fees and penalties for that year become due.
+The DMV says specifically that if the vehicle is operated or parked where it may be subject to citation at any time, then full registration fees and penalties for that year become due.

-You should contact the California DMV to find out what steps you should take to remove the PNO.
-If you will need to register, insure and smog your vehicle, remember to compare car insurance rates in California to find the best deal for the short time you need insurance before selling the vehicle.
+If you want to allow someone to test drive a vehicle you intend to sell, you should contact the California DMV to find out what steps are needed to remove the PNO status.
+If you must register, insure and smog your vehicle, remember to compare car insurance rates in California to find the best deal for the short time you need insurance before selling the vehicle.

 Remember to tell the insurance provider that the mileage will be limited on the vehicle, which may allow you to get a low-mileage discount and bring your rates even lower.

 State of California Department of Motor Vehicles.
 “Reporting Vehicle Status.”
 Accessed October 2022.

 State of California Department of Motor Vehicles.
 “Planned Nonoperation Filing.”
 Accessed October 2022.